ac4mm/angular-netflicks/README.md

 ```

 ## Goals
-Tha main goal of this simple repository is to learn how to use reactive programming (with RxJS) and Angular 15 with routing, lazy loading and the main feature of framework.
+Tha main goal of this simple repository is to learn how to use reactive programming (with RxJS)
+and Angular 16 with routing, lazy loading and the main feature of framework.

+The project has evolved over time, starting from a situation in which I started to learn the framework and library,
+up to today, with all the best practices and evolutions of the monorepo, with the addition of the API for images and video trailers of Youtube.

 ## Features
 - Lazy loading